git-girl/german-tax-sim/README.md

 ## DevNotes

-- TODO: write something on installing cuda for your cuda version i think that is an issue in adoption

 > Important: is it good that i differentiate between transpiling different blocks?
 - My worry is that I'm introducing a lot of very specific things and that with minor changes like another CONSTANTS block or something like that that I will make everything error prone